 For example, in the case of a biscuit with reduced sugars obtained with NUTRIOSE®, the package may indicate: “Reduced blood glucose impact” provided that 30% of the sugars usually used in these biscuits are substituted with Nutriose®.
 At the same time it must quote the official claim “Consumption of foods/drinks containing NUTRIOSE® instead of sugars induces a lower blood glucose rise after their consumption compared to sugar-containing foods/drinks."

 An international initiative

-This initiative confirms the Roquette Group’s willingness to raise awareness about the importance of the health benefits of its NUTRIOSE® soluble fibre for Europe and beyond.
+This initiative confirms the Roquette Group’s willingness to raise awareness about the importance of the health benefits of its NUTRIOSE® soluble fiber for Europe and beyond.
 The benefits of the ingredient are already recognized in certain other parts of the world.
-In Canada, for example, NUTRIOSE® soluble fibre recently obtained the status of “dietary fibre”.
+In Canada, for example, NUTRIOSE® soluble fiber recently obtained the status of “dietary fiber”.
 In Korea, the Korean Food and Drug Administration (KFDA) has issued a favorable scientific opinion on the claim related to the prebiotic aspect of NUTRIOSE®.